Russian buttercream frosting an extremely glossy, smooth and delicious frosting that also happens to be the easiest frosting to make.

 Coffee - Add 2 teaspoons of espresso powder dissolved in 1 tablespoon of hot water for an irresistible coffee buttercream like my Coffee Cupcakes.

-Chocolate - Melt ⅓ cup of the chocolate of your choice and mix it into the frosting for a luxurious chocolate frosting.
+Chocolate - Melt 6oz / 155g of the chocolate of your choice and mix it into the frosting for a luxurious chocolate frosting.
+As seen in my Chocolate Cupcakes recipe.

 Mango - Really any kind of fruit coulis or puree will work beautifully with this frosting, but Mango gives me such summer vibes!